 Other Members of the Veterinary Team

-A practice manager supervises the business aspects of a veterinary clinic, including accounting, customer service, and staffing.
-A practice manager can help streamline the clinic’s workflow to maximize revenue.
+A practice manager supervises the business aspects of a veterinary clinic, including accounting,customer service, and staffing.
+A practice manager may also oversee the practice’s marketing and social media.
 At some larger practices, this is a dedicated position.
 In smaller practices, a veterinarian, CVT, or others may handle some of these duties.
 There is a certification program for veterinary practice managers.
-In Oregon, a practice manager earns a median wage of $19.23 per hour (2012 data).
-A certified veterinary practice manager (CVPM) earns a median wage of $22.36 per hour (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+In Oregon, a practice manager earns a median wage of $21.00 per hour (2016 data).
+A certified veterinary practice manager (CVPM) will often earn more.

 Certified Veterinary Technician (CVT)

 A CVT obtains patient histories, assists the veterinarian with diagnostic and surgical procedures, takes X-rays, performs lab work, can administer the rabies vaccine, and more.
-In Oregon, a CVT has a veterinary technician degree from an accredited program, or at least 6,000 hours of on-the-job training and experience as a veterinary technician while employed by a licensed veterinarian.
+In Oregon, a CVT has a veterinary technician degree from an accredited program.
 All candidates must pass an examination administered by the Oregon Veterinary Medical Examining Board.
 Certified technicians must obtain 15 hours of continuing education every two years.
-Oregon has administrative rules governing certified technicians.

 Assistants & Office Staff

 Assistants and front office staff are also vital parts of the practice team; duties vary by the size of practice and experience levels.
 Non-certified staff can perform many of the same duties as a CVT; however, they may not induce anesthesia, take X-rays unless they have completed a radiation safety course, nor administer the rabies vaccine.
 Veterinary team members schedule appointments, check patients in, and assist the veterinarian and technicians.
-Traninig requirements vary based on job duties, but a high-school diploma is often required.
-In Oregon, an assistant earns a median wage of $11.00 per hour (2012 data), and a front office staff person earns a median wage of $13.00 per hour (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+Training requirements vary based on job duties, but a high-school diploma is often required.
+In Oregon, an unlicensed veterinary assistant earns a median wage of $13.00 per hour (2016 data), and a front office staff person earns a median wage of $13.50 per hour (2016 data).